 One huge difference of a maternal-assisted c-section is that there is no surgical drape dividing us from the Obstetricians.
 This means that both my husband and I can see the entire operation.
 I know that this can often be confronting for a lot of people, but for others, it can be empowering.
 (This is also an option to discuss for normal CS if you wish to see a little more).

-My abdomen is painted with chlorhexidine, to clean the area, and then the first incision is made!
-My husband doesn't love the open abdomen view so he chooses to sit down next to me and wait to stand up until it's time to birth our baby.
+My abdomen is painted with chlorhexidine to clean the area, and then the first incision is made!
+My husband doesn't love the open abdomen view, so he chooses to sit down next to me and wait to stand up until it's time to birth our baby.
 Being comfortable with watching a C-Section being performed on yourself or someone you love is something that I recommend discussing with your partner and birth team if you are considering a MAC.
 From where I was lying, I could only see the top part of the surgery, so I chose to watch it in the reflection of the light on the roof!
-This definitely isn't every ones cup of tea, but is something I feel very comfortable with and enjoyed.
+This definitely isn't everyone's cup of tea, but it is something I feel very comfortable with and enjoy.

 The team talks us through what is happening as it is occurring, which helps us to feel involved and calm.
 Once the skin, fascia, adipose tissue, muscle layers have been cut through, the final incision into the uterus and amniotic sac are made, and it's time to meet our baby.